arshiaKalkho/arshiaKalkho/README.md

-Hi I'm arshia a CPA Graduate from Seneca College based in toronto canada.Currently, I'm working on a MERN stack(MongoDB, Express, React, Node.js) and learning D3.js, Docker and GraphQL.
+Hi I'm arshia a CPA Graduate from Seneca based in toronto canada.Currently, I'm working on a MERN stack(MongoDB, Express, React, Node.js) and learning D3.js, Docker and GraphQL.
 My preferance for hosting is Azure, aws(still learning) and Netlify when I'm lazy.

 checkout my WEBSITE it's a work in progress but the basiscs are down and source code is available checkout sliver-palm-tree(arshiaKalkhorani.com) and please sujest any improvments i deeply appriciate them :)